 Internet Crime Complaint Center (IC3).
 The IC3 is a partnership between the FBI and the National White Collar Crime Center (NW3C), a non-profit organization funded in part by grants from the Department of Justice, Bureau of Justice Assistance.
 It serves as the central clearinghouse and repository for civil and criminal related complaints from industry, financial institutions, and private citizens, domestically and internationally, involving cyber related violations (i.e., computer intrusions, theft of intellectual property, financial crimes, and Internet fraud).

-also contains Public Service Announcements (PSAs) on various types of cyber crimes, including those impacting the financial services industry.
+The IC3 site also contains Public Service Announcements (PSAs) on various types of cyber crimes, including those impacting the financial services industry.

 Internal Revenue Service Criminal Investigations (IRS-CI).
 The IRS CI investigates potential criminal violations of the Internal Revenue Code and related financial crimes in a manner that fosters confidence in the tax system and compliance with the law.

 The Criminal Investigation strategic plan is comprised of three interdependent programs: Legal Source Tax Crimes; Illegal Source Financial Crimes; and Narcotics Related and Counterterrorism Financial Crimes.
 These three programs are mutually supportive and encourage utilization of all statutes within CI’s jurisdiction, the grand jury process and enforcement techniques to combat tax, money laundering and currency crime violations.